kent-map/chirpy/_posts/2025-03-09-20c-cumming-biography.md

 An active member of the community, Cumming ran the village library along with three other helpers.
 The library opened for an hour twice a week at the Old School and had over 500 books and 100 members.
 In 1975 Cumming  complained to the _Kent and Sussex Courier_ about Kent County Council proposals to replace the volunteer run village library with a mobile van service.
 Cumming also gave talks to the Women’s Institute on the history of Sandhurst and the Romance of Gardens.[^ref18]

-{% include embed/image.html src="wc:Clara_Vogedes_-_Dunkle_Rosen%2C_1959.jpg" aspect="0.954" caption="Dunkle Rosen" %}

 Cumming published 20 books and wrote numerous short stories for children’s annuals including a series about ballet.[^ref19] According to Alison Haymonds, pony stories follow the narrative convention of "the transformation of gauche girls and neglected ponies" but Cumming "experimented more than most with the genre" writing about working horses as well as ponies.[^ref20]

 Primrose Cumming died in 2004.
 Her funeral took place at St. Nicholas Church, Sandhurst, on Monday 6th September 2004.

 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
 Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.

+{% include embed/image.html src="wc:St_Nicholas%27_Church%2C_Sandhurst%2C_Kent_%28Geograph_Image_2615565_f85a473f%29.jpg" aspect="1.508" caption="Church of St Nicholas, Sandhurst" %}

 Illustrations from the Westerham Hill Horse Show of 1926 have been used to add colour to the piece, but these are not linked to Primrose Cumming.

-{% include embed/image.html src="wc:St_Nicholas%27_Church%2C_Sandhurst%2C_Kent_%28Geograph_Image_2615565_f85a473f%29.jpg" aspect="1.508" caption="Church of St Nicholas, Sandhurst" %}

 ### References